 The Canadian Dental Care Plan (CDCP) is a federal initiative aimed at making dental care more accessible and affordable for eligible Canadian residents.
 The plan is being implemented in phases, with applications currently open for:

-To be eligible for the CDCP, applicants must meet the following criteria:
+To be eligible for the Canadian Dental Care Plan (CDCP), applicants must meet the following criteria:

-• No Access to Dental Insurance: Individuals should not have existing dental coverage.
-If you have dental coverage through a provincial, territorial or federal government social program, you can still qualify for CDCP.
+- No Access to Dental Insurance: Individuals should not have existing dental coverage.
+If you have dental coverage through a provincial, territorial, or federal government social program, you can still qualify for the Canadian Dental Care Plan (CDCP).

-The CDCP covers a range of dental services, diagnostic and preventive services, restorative services, and dentures.
+The Canadian Dental Care Plan (CDCP) covers a range of dental services, diagnostic and preventive services, restorative services, and dentures.
 Specific services such as complete dentures, partial dentures, denture repairs, relines, and rebases are included in the coverage.

-To continue to be covered under CDCP, you will need to renew coverage annually to confirm that you still meet the eligibility requirements.
+To continue to be covered under the Canadian Dental Care Plan (CDCP), you will need to renew your coverage annually to confirm that you still meet the eligibility requirements.
 The renewal process for the 2025–2026 coverage period is as follows:

 Renewal can be completed through the following methods: